cnabio/duffle/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/deislabs/duffle.svg?columns=In%20Progress,Needs%20Review,Done)](https://waffle.io/deislabs/duffle)

-Duffle is a command line tool that allows you to install and manage CNAB bundles.
+Duffle is the reference implementation of the [CNAB Specification][cnab], a command-line tool to install and manage CNAB bundles.
+While you can build new bundles with duffle, we recommend using one of the [CNAB community tools][cnab-tools] that were designed to make authoring bundles easier.

 To learn more about about CNAB and duffle, check out the [docs](docs/README.md).

 ## Getting Started